logzio/documentation/docs/_include/general-shipping/k8s.md

 ```

 ### Log collection with logzio-fluentd
-The `logzio-fluentd` chart is disabled by default in favor of the `logzio-logs-collector` chart for log collection.
+The `logzio-fluentd` chart is disabled by default in favor of the `logzio-logs-collector` chart.
-Deploy `logzio-fluentd`, by adding the following `--set` flags:
+Deploy `logzio-fluentd` by adding the following `--set` flags:

 ```sh
 helm install -n monitoring \